boualikamel/webpack-es6-starter/README.md

 # Webpack ES6 Starter

-this repo aims to introduce people to a webpack configuration with ES6 and SASS technologies with an adaptation of the concept of separation of concerns
+this repo aims to introduce people to a webpack configuration with ES6 and SASS technologies with an adaptation of the concept of separation of concerns.

 ## Getting Started

 This is a simple starter with all necessary tools for fast prototyping in Vanilla JS.
 You can use the newest features of Javascript fast and easily.
-Also, in the stater I included sass technologie for reusability of development comfort
+Also, in the stater I included sass technologie for reusability of development comfort.

 ### Screenshot
 ![Capture](https://user-images.githubusercontent.com/37594056/72417120-7fec0980-3778-11ea-89ba-4253a952cd26.PNG)